 (b) the termination of the civil partnership between the deceased person and the stepchild’s parent; or

 (c) the ending of the de facto relationship between the deceased person and the stepchild’s parent.

-The matter of stepchildren contesting a will
+The matter of a stepchild challenging a will

 To remove any doubt, the Act provides the relationship of stepchild and stepparent does not stop merely because: